Healthcare Fraud Defense & Anti-Kickback Statute Defense

 Scott Armstrong and Drew Bradylyons leverage their significant federal trial experience as former prosecutors to anticipate the government’s trial strategy and develop an aggressive, evidence-based defense.

-How Does the Government Investigate Telemedicine and Telehealth Fraud?
+How Does the Government Investigate Telemedicine and Digital Health Platform Fraud?

 The government investigates telehealth fraud by analyzing billing patterns for providers who bill high volumes of telehealth services with minimal or no patient interaction.
-Investigators target “sham” telemedicine consultations used to generate orders for durable medical equipment, genetic testing, or prescriptions.
-They also scrutinize referral relationships between telehealth companies and ordering providers.
+Investigators target sham telemedicine consultations used to generate orders for durable medical equipment, genetic testing, or controlled substance prescriptions.
+DOJ is also developing “digital kickback” theories targeting algorithms that steer clinical decisions.
+The Done Global conviction in November 2025 established the enforcement template for platform-level prosecution.

-A defense attorney experienced in telemedicine fraud can challenge the government’s characterization of legitimate telehealth practices as fraudulent.
+A defense attorney experienced in telemedicine and digital health fraud can challenge the government’s characterization of legitimate telehealth practices as fraudulent.
 This is particularly important where evolving CMS regulations created genuine ambiguity about permissible billing during the rapid expansion of telehealth.

 How Does Law Enforcement Build a Healthcare Fraud or Anti-Kickback Violation Case?